jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

     (ii) that suspension is for an indefinite period; and (c) the reasons for the suspension.
 (7) Without limiting subsection (6)﻿(b), it is declared that where an approved organisation informs the Minister in writing that an inspector who was appointed on the recommendation of that approved organisation is no longer acting for that approved organisation or for an incorporated society that is a branch or member of that approved organisation in that capacity or in the particular district or part or parts of New Zealand for which the inspector was appointed, the Minister may, by written notice to that inspector, invite that inspector to both resign his or her office in accordance with subsection (6)﻿(c) and surrender his or her instrument of appointment in accordance with subsection (6)﻿(d) by a date specified in the notice, and, if that inspector fails to do so by that date, the Minister may revoke that inspector's appointment.
-(8) No person appointed by the Minister under subsection (2) to be an inspector is by virtue of that appointment employed in the Public Service for the purposes of the State Sector Act 1988 or the Government Superannuation Fund Act 1956.
+(8) No person appointed by the Minister under subsection (2) to be an inspector is by virtue of that appointment employed in the public service for the purposes of the Public Service Act 2020 or the Government Superannuation Fund Act 1956.
 (9) The Director-General may from time to time establish performance standards and technical standards for inspectors appointed under subsection (1).
 (10) Every inspector appointed under subsection (1) or subsection (2) must, when performing his or her functions or duties under this Act or exercising his or her powers under this Act, use his or her best endeavours to comply with, and give effect to, the relevant performance standards or technical standards.

 ### 125 Appointment of auxiliary officers
 (1) The Director-General may from time to time, on the recommendation of an approved organisation, appoint any person to be an auxiliary officer for the purposes of this Act.
-(2) No person appointed by the Director-General under this section to be an auxiliary officer is by virtue of that appointment employed in the Public Service for the purposes of the State Sector Act 1988 or the Government Superannuation Fund Act 1956.
+(2) No person appointed by the Director-General under this section to be an auxiliary officer is by virtue of that appointment employed in the public service for the purposes of the Public Service Act 2020 or the Government Superannuation Fund Act 1956.
 (2A) The Director-General may at any time suspend a person's appointment as an auxiliary officer.
 (3) The Director-General may at any time revoke any appointment made under subsection (1).